joshbegley/nyt-latest/README.md

 **F.B.I.
 Investigates Joe Kent, Whose Resignation Over Iran War Angered Trump**\
-`The F.B.I. has opened an inquiry into Mr. Kent, who was the top U.S. counterterrorism official, according to people familiar with the situation.
-The investigation is said to predate his resignation this week over the Iran war.`\
+`Mr. Kent is under investigation for a possible intelligence leak, according to people familiar with the situation.
+The inquiry is said to predate his resignation this week as the top U.S. counterterrorism official.`\
 https://nytimes.com/2026/03/18/us/politics/fbi-joe-kent-intelligence-leak.html

 **Newsmax Executive Named as Voice of America’s Deputy**\